jtnovellis/jtnovellis/README.md

 }
 ```

-- 🔭 I’m currently looking for job as a Web Developer
-- 🌱 I’m currently learning a new programing languaje (Swift) and improving my stack (MERN)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...